typeofweb-org/devfaq/CONTRIBUTING.md

 ## Running tests

-There are a few tests in the API and WWW.
-We definitely need more!
+There are only a few tests and we definitely need more!
 To run all tests execute the following command:

 ```
 yarn test